 The PHLDRIDX allows you to link characteristics of the policyholder onto the records of every person covered by the plan.
-For example, suppose you wanted to study persons whose private employment-based insurance is through an employee working full time at a current main job as of the first interview of 2020 (Panel 25 Round 1 or Panel 24 Round 3 or Panel 23 Round 6).
-You would select PRPL records matching HC-224 (FYFLG=1) where the insurance is through a current main job (CMJINS=1) and [(PANEL=25 and RN=1) or (PANEL=24 and RN=3) or

-(PANEL=23 and RN=6)].
-From HC-224, select the DUPERSID and HOUR31 variables and rename DUPERSID to PHLDRIDX.
+For example, suppose you wanted to study persons whose private employment-based insurance is through an employee working full time at a current main job as of the first interview of 2021 (Panel 26 Round 1 or Panel 25 Round 3 or Panel 24 Round 5 or Panel 23 Round 7).
+You would select PRPL records matching HC-233 (FYFLG=1) where the insurance is through a current main job (CMJINS=1) and [(PANEL=26 and RN=1) or (PANEL=25 and RN=3) or (PANEL=24 and RN=5) or (PANEL=23 and RN=7)].
+From HC-233, select the DUPERSID and HOUR31 variables and rename DUPERSID to PHLDRIDX.
 Merge HOUR31 onto the PRPL file by PHLDRIDX.

-Some policyholders do not have records on HC-224.
-These include 1) deceased policyholders, 2) policyholders residing outside the RU, and 3) other policy holders not in HC-224 who covered one or more dependents with a positive weight in HC-224.
+Some policyholders do not have records on HC-233.
+These include 1) deceased policyholders, 2) policyholders residing outside the RU, and 3) other policy holders not in HC-233 who covered one or more dependents with a positive weight in HC-233.
 All of the covered person records for these establishment-policyholder pairs are flagged with DECPHLDR, OUTPHLDR, or NOPUFLG equal to 1, respectively.
 FYFLG may be equal to 0 for these policyholders, depending on when the policyholder left the RU.
 Deceased policyholders complicate the estimation of nationally representative statistics on active policies.
 For these establishment-policyholder pairs, users must choose a covered person with a positive weight.
 However, when creating nationally representative estimates of policies and policyholders, establishment-policyholder pairs where the policyholder resides outside the RU should not be included in estimates.
-This is because MEPS policyholders include policies covering dependents outside the RU, and including RU members covered by a policyholder outside the RU will result in double counting policies that span RUs.
-Alternatively, a researcher could create nationally representative estimates of covered persons, regardless of whether the policyholder was in the RU, using all the covered persons in the MEPS.
+This is because MEPS policyholders include policies covering dependents outside the RU, and including RU members covered by a policyholder outside the RU will result in double counting policies that span Rus.
+Alternatively, a researcher could create nationally representative estimates of whether the policyholder was in the RU, using all the covered persons, regardless of whether the policyholder was in the RU, using all the covered persons in the MEPS.